collapsed-stacks/startups/questions/13714/how-to-be-an-entrepreneur.md

 - tagged: `lean-startup`
 - score: -1

-<p>I am thinking be an entrepreneur is a right for me.
+I am thinking be an entrepreneur is a right for me.
 I have an Idea to make small bussnis but I dob't have a lot of money to star it.
-What should I do ? </p>
+What should I do ?

 ## Answer 13737